 When you need assistance, Frontier has telephone, email and chat to help.
 When we contacted them by email, we did not receive a response.
 We had better luck with the online chat option; however, it took several minutes to reach a customer service agent.
 Frontier's indirect support options include online FAQs, tutorials and user tools.

 Other services include phone and TV, which you can bundle up.
 Some of the premium packages also get you DVR, which will record up to 16 shows at once.
 Most of this company's services are available in all 29 of the states it covers.

-Should you choose Frontier Communications?
+Should you choose Frontier Internet?

-As Frontier Communications continues to grow, it will make it easier to access fiber for more and more rural customers.
+As Frontier continues to grow, it will make it easier to access fiber for more and more rural customers.
 If you live in a rural area, you may have few ISP options beyond Frontier.
-If this is the case, we recommend that you research Frontier Communications’ services in your area to see if it can provide you the predictable speeds that you need to satisfy your internet requirements.
+If this is the case, we recommend that you research Frontier's internet services in your area to see if it can provide you the predictable speeds that you need to satisfy your internet requirements.
 Chances are, you'll be able to get a decent package to suit your needs, especially if other ISP options are limited.